How to Protect Your Business' Intellectual Property

 - After the IPSO Field Specialist reviewed the correctness of the entries, pay the fee at the designated Land Bank branch.

 - Get an Acknowledgement Receipt (AR) from the IPSO and wait for them to tell you when you can get your Certificate of Registration.
-Expect for the process to take months.
+Expect the process to take months.

 Industrial Designs